Wenzhi-Ding/py_reminder/README.md

 # py_reminder
 This is a Python decorator that can send email for various purpose.

+By the way, I am also planning to expand the receiving channels from email to Message, Telegram, Wechat, or even more.

+**If you are interested, let's work together!**

 ## Introduction
 Often times we have some time-consuming task, and we want to leave it run alone without staring at the screen for 7\*24 hours.